amad410/playwright-web-boilerplate/README.md

 ## Run tests using a specific environment
 See documentation when it comes to parameterized tests [here](https://playwright.dev/docs/test-parameterize)

 This framework is already wired to running tests across environments in the _playwright.config.js_.
 You can make updates to the specific environment urls there.
-If you want to run tests against a specific environment, first set the corresponding environment (i.e., DEV, QA, STAGING).
+If you want to run tests against a specific environment, first set the corresponding environment (i.e., LOCAL, DEV, QA, STAGING).
 After, you can run the test
 _$env:ENVIRONMENT='QA'_
 _npx playwright test_